dbradleyKatAdv/briefcase/README.md

 2. **Code** - Within your HTML, add a ```data-briefcase-dynamic``` attribute.
 This should equal the prefix value mentioned previously.
 If no value is found a warning will show in the console and no briefcase will be created.

-It is important to note that the dynamic briefcase will always add hotspots to the **first** slide in a presentation
+It is important to note that the dynamic briefcase will always add hotspots to the **first slide** in a presentation.

 @TODO Specific briefcase id format (maybe validation?)